-- Name of the organization - URL for the organization (if applicable)
+- Name of the organization

+- URL for the organization (if applicable)

-- Proposed degree nomenclature (e.g. Bachelor of Arts (Psychology), Master of Business Administration) - Location(s) (specific address) where the program is to be delivered.
-Note is additional sites are subsequently identified, the Ministry will require submission of an Amendment request by the applicant.
+- Proposed degree nomenclature (e.g. Bachelor of Arts (Psychology), Master of Business Administration)

+• Location(s) (specific address) where the program is to be delivered.

 Provide contact information for:

 - The person responsible for program review submission (the primary contact for the submission on matters pertaining to proposal content and communications from the Secretariat) - The site visit coordinator (if different from above).